06-Games/documentation/en-us/angry-dash/install/android.md

 # With the 06Games Launcher
-1. If, the launcher isn't installed you can download it here [launcher android](https://06games.ddns.net/Projects/App/06Games%20Launcher/down.php) et sign in/log in :D
+1. If, the launcher isn't installed you can download it here: [launcher android](https://06games.ddns.net/Projects/App/06Games%20Launcher/down.php) and log in.
-2. In the sectrion "Games" select "Angry Dash"
+2. In the sectrion "Games" select "Angry Dash".
 3. Choose the version of Angry Dash and download it.